-- This big difference is due to the different role within the team?
+- Is this big difference due to the different role within the team?

-– Yes, in Saskatoon I was a leader of the team, I played much more, than back home in Russia.
+– Yes, in Saskatoon I was one of the leaders of the team, I played much more, than back home in Russia.

 – Time will tell.
 There’s no way to get back and change it, and anyway it’s all in the past, just like the rest of the season.

 - Before going to Canada, did you think about the NHL?